 From the EPA's Water Quality in Ireland: Key Indicators of the Aquatic Environment reports (2007 and 2005), river water quality in Ireland between 2004 and 2006 showed some improvement over the 2001 to 2003 period, with 71.4% unpolluted, 18.1% slightly polluted, 10.0% moderately polluted and 0.6% seriously polluted.
-Based on the same EPA reports, the river water quality in the ERBD showed signs of slight deterioration between 1998-2005, followed by a resurgence in river water quality in the District between 2004-2006.
+Based on the same EPA reports, river water quality within the Ireland portion of the NWIRBD has shown signs of slight deterioration over these reporting periods.